leoguti85/GraphEmbs/README.md

 ```
 ![emb](https://github.com/leoguti85/GraphEmbs/blob/master/images/ER.png)

-*You can plot the graph embeddings faster with t-SNE by uncommenting data.visualize_tsne()*
+*You can plot the graph embeddings faster with t-SNE by uncommenting the line data.visualize_tsne()*

 Clustering graph embeddings for Erdős–Rényi networks in the **embedding space**, evaluationg its performance with the normalized mutual information metric: